mrasyidgpfl/slog-app/backend/blog_project/README.md

     ```

 ### Additional Notes
+- **Redoc:** Optionally, you can also view the API documentation using ReDoc by navigating to [http://localhost:8000/redoc/](http://localhost:8000/redoc/).
 - **Swagger UI:** Use the Swagger UI to test API endpoints directly from the browser, see request/response schemas, and understand API functionality.
 Navigate to [http://localhost:8000/swagger/](http://localhost:8000/swagger/)

 ### Database Schema